 It was then back to the airport for our evening flight back to Edinburgh.
 To summarise, we had very much enjoyed our three days in Dublin, a city I could happily return to at any time.

-If you have enjoyed reading this series of posts on Dublin you may also be interested in reading the following:
+If you have enjoyed reading this series of posts on Dublin you may also like: